-The Future Educators Academy (FEA) is an innovative program designed for prospective Graduate Teaching Assistants (GTAs) and Graduate Research Assistants (GRAs).
-Developed in collaboration with Academic Affairs, the Faculty Center for Teaching and Learning (FCTL), and UMB schools, the FEA is committed to providing a tailored educational development experience for graduate students pursuing careers in education and research.
+The Future Educators Academy (FEA) is an innovative program designed for prospective Graduate Teaching Assistants (GTAs).
+Developed in collaboration with Academic Affairs, the Faculty Center for Teaching and Learning (FCTL), and UMB schools, the FEA is committed to providing a tailored educational development experience for graduate students pursuing careers in education.

 FEA Integration with UMB Graduate Assistantships